Obergfg/II1302-Projects_and_Project_Methods/README.md

 # TheFarm
-A plant monitoring system

-To launch website execute the following commands in the react folder's directory:
-npm install
-npm start
+A plant monitoring system which consists of a hardware application running on a STM32F0 Discovery board as well as a web based React application.